Anon4You/Instagram-reels-downloader/README.md

-# Instagram Reel Downloader Bot
+# Instagram Reels Downloader Bot

 This is a Telegram bot that allows users to download Instagram reels by simply providing the URL of the reel.
 The bot utilizes the `instaloader` library to fetch and download the video content.